erikmoh/ambulance-optimization/README.md

 IntelliJ VM options
 - Xmx8192m is for increased memory (depends on your system)
-- the rest is to fix problems with google-java-format
+- The rest is to fix problems with google-java-format
 ```txt
 -Xmx8192m
 --add-opens=java.base/java.lang=ALL-UNNAMED